 And to think that this family-owned manufacturing company is based right here in Connecticut at a time when sadly, very little seems to be made in our country any more.
 I will not only recommend your beautiful timber and flooring products, but will do so proudly and enthusiastically.Thank you for allowing me this exceptional opportunity.
 Keep up the good work! ”

 Date/Time: October 17, 2015, tours offered from 8 am to 2 pm

-3. Consider grades of wood.
+3. Consider grades of wood when choosing wide plank flooring.
 Once you’ve decided on a species of wood, you’ll have a choice of grades within that species.
 All of our flooring grades perform well; the grade is purely a matter of style and cost.
 We call wood with clear grain and few to no knots Select grade.
 Wood with natural character markings like knots or bark pocket is called Natural grade.
 Premium grade is a midpoint between these two grades.

 4. Consider plank widths.
 Plank widths affect the price of your floor and they have a big visual impact as well.
 Choosing a range of plank widths (known as “random widths”) is less expensive than requesting floor boards that are all 7″ wide, for example.
 This is because the material does not have to be sorted as much or ripped to 7 inches.
 Figure 3, below, illustrates the look of a floor with random widths.
 The planks are a mix of 5 inch, 8 inch, and 12 inch widths.

 Compare the look of the random width floor boards in Figure 3 to the floor shown in Figure 4, below, which features plainsawn White Oak floor planks that are each 10 inches wide.
 This gives you an idea of the visual impact of random widths vs. equivalent widths.